networknt/light-doc/content/en/service/mesh/kafka/_index.md

 ##### Batch Size

 It is configurable in the kafka-consumer.yml, and the default value is 100K.
 With an average record size of 1KB, a batch will contain about 100 messages.
+We need to ensure this size is bigger than the fetch.max.bytes so that one poll from Kafka can be sent to the backend in one batch without leftover.

 ```
 # maximum number of bytes message keys and values returned.
-Default to 100*1024
+Default to 200*1024
-requestMaxBytes: ${kafka-consumer.requestMaxBytes:102400}
+requestMaxBytes: ${kafka-consumer.requestMaxBytes:204800}
 ```

 ##### Record Size